bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 API/UI Component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The *Web UI* allows administranting of the platform.
+The *Web UI* allows administrating of the platform.
 It is based on Angular 4.0.
 The platform  provides REST API that allows interacting with the platform, monitoring and managing module statuses (its starting or stopping), retrieving configuration information.

 .. tip:: More information about the UI in the platform can be found in the :ref:`UI_Guide` and the :ref:`REST_API`.